 Skip to main content

-Bootstrap a Node
+Bootstrap a node

-A node is any physical, virtual, or cloud device that is configured and maintained by an instance of Chef Infra Client.
+A node is any physical, virtual, or cloud device that’s configured and maintained by an instance of Chef Infra Client.
 Bootstrapping installs Chef Infra Client on a target system so that it can run as a client and sets the node up to communicate with a Chef Infra Server.
 There are two ways to do this:

 • Run the knife bootstrap command from a workstation.